5 Things I've Learned as an Insider in the Multi-Billion Dollar Hair Industry

 But you don’t buy cheap hair from India or China.
 You buy premium hair from [insert shop name] for $250 or more per bundle.
 Unfortunately, it’s the same hair with different branding plus a markup.

 2. “Premium European Hair from Eastern Europe” isn’t European at all.
 It may be sold in Europe by European companies but many of them travel to China to source their “premium European” hair.
-It’s called ‘white labeling’ and with a large enough order, most companies will oblige for an additional cost.
-We’ve heard firsthand accounts from hair collectors and hair company employees that sell to Eastern European buyers monthly.
+It’s called ‘white labeling’ and with a large enough investment, most companies will put any country origin you desire–Brazilian, Peruvian, Russian, Malaysian, etc. We’ve heard firsthand accounts from hair collectors and hair company employees that sell to Eastern European buyers monthly.
 Does that mean there’s no genuine, European hair?
 Like the gangs in India that lop off women’s hair while they’re asleep, there are unscrupulous proprietors in Eastern Europe who operate unethically by paying negligible amounts and source from morgues, incarcerated women, or from war-torn conflict zones.

 3. Companies don’t source their own hair.
 It’s cost-inefficient, resource-intensive, and decreases the bottom line.
 Ask any of the 1000s of hair companies and they’ll say “100% Virgin Remy” and “we have factory in [country]” but won’t be able to provide video proof on its origin.
 It’s easier to buy hair from Chinese companies who purchased their hair from hair collectors that do the laborious work of traveling great distances in 90+ degree heat for less than $5/day.